-In short, UniFi AP tags packets when it goes out from WLAN to wire.
+So, how does VLAN traffic get tagged on UniFi?
+In short, the UniFi access point (AP) tags packets when they go out from WLAN to wire.
 When tagged traffic comes in from the wire, it will untag it and forward it to WLAN.
-Please see our UniFi - Using VLANs with UniFi Wireless, Routing & Switching Hardware for more information.
+Take in consideration the following points:

-- Traffic initiated from AP is untagged sent through br0 (or bond0 if link aggregation is enabled).
+- Traffic initiated from the AP is untagged and sent through br0 (or bond0 if link aggregation is enabled).
 This includes management traffic and RADIUS traffic, as described below: